botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 );

 // someQuery3 doesn't depend on the others to be used, so it should be
-// called separately in order to be manage independently. sdk.AnalysesController.getQueryAggregate(
+// called separately in order to be managed independently. sdk.AnalysesController.getQueryAggregate(
   {...params, queries: [someQuery3]}, (error, result) => {
     //Handle someQuery3 result
   }
 );
 ```